 - Garlic: Garlic plays a big part in the overall taste of the risotto, so I use fresh garlic instead of garlic powder here.
 I recommend pressing the cloves through a garlic press, but you can finely mince them if you prefer.

 - Rice: Arborio rice makes the best risotto!
-It is a short-grained rice that cooks up very creamy when making risotto.
+It is short-grained rice that cooks up very creamy when making risotto.

 - Parmesan: Delicious freshly grated parmesan cheese packs a lot of flavor.